Alex Murdaugh trial: Here's where things stand in the South Carolina double murder case

 What happens next?

-The defense is calling its own witnesses, as Murdaugh's attorneys continue to work to poke holes in the prosecution's case against him.
-Murdaugh's son Buster testified Tuesday and his brother John Marvin is also expected to testify.
-Murdaugh took the stand in his own defense starting Thursday, denying he intentionally hurt his wife and son.
+The defense is calling its final few witnesses, as Murdaugh's attorneys continue to work to poke holes in the prosecution's case against him.
+Murdaugh's son Buster testified, and then Murdaugh took the stand in his own defense starting Thursday, Feb.
+23, denying he intentionally hurt his wife and son.
+The prosecution finished its cross-examination of him the following day.

 Once both sides have rested their case and presented closing arguments, a jury of 12 men and women from Colleton County will begin their deliberations of the four counts Murdaugh is charged with — the murder of Paul Murdaugh, the murder of Maggie Murdaugh and two counts of possession of a weapon during a crime.
 If found guilty, he faces up to 30 years to life.